lolochristen/MessagePack.WebApi.Client/README.md

 ```

-## Performance Test and Sample
+## Performance Test and Samples
-The sample MsgPackNSwagTest shows how to integrate all the components.
+**MsgPackNSwagTest**: The sample shows how to integrate all the components.
 It containts also a simple performance test to compare MessagePack and Json.
 The Results shows that MessagePack is by far more efficient thant Json.
 Sure, the result will vary in depend on many different factors, but still: Go for MessagePack.
 - MessagePack: 00.589 s
 - JsonSerializer: 01.717 s

+**MsgPackBlazor**: Sample of of a Blazor WASM (preview) application using MessagePack for API calls.
+Client/Server communication is factor 2-3 times faster then Json Serializer (System.Net.Http.Json)

 ## Libraries, References used
 - https://github.com/neuecc/MessagePack-CSharp